gregology/gregology.github.io/codex.md

 ## Beliefs about Science & Technology

-- AI technology is advancing faster than humans are learning to critically think
+- AI is already causing huge societal changes
 - AI alone is not a threat to humanity
-- Humans with AI is a threat to humanity
+- Humans misusing AI is a threat to humanity
 - As AI evolves, we must be careful to measure sentience by intelligence not obedience
 - All scientific models are wrong but some are useful